Subhajit29167842/Techfest-AAROHAN/README.md

 ## Overview

-TechAAROHAN is an innovative project designed for the  Tech Fest.
-It aims to showcase cutting-edge technologies and provide attendees with an immersive experience in the world of technology.
+TechAAROHAN is a basic version of a college fest management website.